-Getting To Know Your Corset Making Materials and Equipment
+How To Make A Corset, Getting To Know Your Corset Making Tools & Materials

 The corset busk is optional as you can have a corset pattern with lacing at both the front and back, there are even corset patterns with closed fronts.
 However the majority of corsets are designed to open at the front with a busk.
 They’re made of two strips of sprung steel boning, one with loops attached, one with metal knobs and they’re sewn into the front two panels of the corset design.
 To close the corset you simply hook the loops over the knobs.